 Lastly, you’ll need bearings and hardware.
 Bearings are inserted into the holes of your wheels, allowing the wheel to turn easily on the truck axle.
 Skate hardware are the bolts that hold the trucks on to your deck.
 Choosing bearings and hardware is a less critical decision because it will have less of an impact on your skating.

 Bearings are standardized to fit in all kinds of skateboard wheels.
 All bearings will eventually get dirt and gunk in them which slows you down.
 Regular cleaning is recommended.
-Higher rated bearings will perform better, roll faster and retain more speed, and last longer when cleaned regularly.
+Higher quality bearings will perform better, roll faster, retain more speed, and last longer when cleaned regularly.
 Some bearings come with bearing spacers or have spacers built into the bearing.
 These will fit in any wheel, but are not necessary for most types of skateboarding or longboarding.

 Similar to sandpaper, grip tape, or “grip” as it’s commonly referred to, is applied to the top of your deck for traction.
 Grip gives you the friction you need to perform tricks such as ollies and kickflips.
 Not all grip tape is the same however.
-Grip tape brands perform differently so you may want to experiment with different brands to get a feel for what you prefer.
+Each brand's products perform differently, so you may want to experiment with different brands to get a feel for what you prefer.

-Jessup is considered to be a standard grip tape, and it is the grip we offer for free with all decks.
-MOB is one of the more grippy brands and will give you excellent traction, but it will also wear down your shoes faster.
-MOB M-80, Grizzly and Shake Junt grip tapes are somewhere in the middle, offering good overall traction without the heavy abrasion.
+Jessup is considered to be the standard grip tape, and it is the grip we offer for free with all decks.
+MOB is known for their coarser grip, which gives excellent traction, but also wears down your shoes faster.
+MOB M-80, Grizzly and Shake Junt grip tapes fall somewhere in the middle, offering good overall traction without the heavy abrasion.
 There are other extra course grip options for downhill skateboarding (Vicious, Blood Orange, etc.).
 That stuff locks your foot in place but it is so coarse it would quickly destroy your shoes if you tried flip tricks with it.